digst/DCAT-AP-DK/releases/v.2.0/docs/index-en.md

 <dt>Range</dt>
 <dd>http://www.w3.org/2004/02/skos/core#Concept</dd>
 <dt>Usage note (en)</dt>
-<dd>This property refers to the type of the Dataset.
-A controlled vocabulary for the values has not been established.</dd>
+<dd>This property refers to the type of the dataset in relation to its genre or inherent character.
+A controlled vocabulary for the values in range of this property has not been established in DCAT-AP, but DCAT recommends that you SHOULD be taken from a well governed and broadly recognised controlled vocabulary, such as DCMI Type vocabulary or ISO-19115-1 scope codes (see: https://www.w3.org/TR/vocab-dcat-2/#Property:resource_type)</dd>
 <dt>Definition (en)</dt>
 <dd>The nature or genre of the resource.</dd>
 <dt>Multiplicity</dt>